AdobeDocs/app-builder/src/pages/guides/tips_tricks.md

   - Developer Tooling
 ---

-# Tips and Tricks for optimizing Project Firefly Apps
+# Tips and Tricks for optimizing App Builder Apps

 There are many areas in a web app where you could optimize the way it works, such as security, performance, and operational cost, to name a few.
-Here are some tips and tricks to help you gain the most out of your Project Firefly applications.
+Here are some tips and tricks to help you gain the most out of your App Builder applications.

 ## Caching HTTP Responses